enumD/BQ4050-Communication/README.md

 :x: Manufacturing Status Bit
 ![Manufacture Acess](https://github.com/enumD/BQ4050-Communication/blob/main/pictures/manustatusbiyt.png)

-The battery status is in permanent fail, so i want to try to reset some errors and see what happen:
+The battery status is in permanent fail, so i want to try to reset some errors and see what happen; to do this i run "trigger-list" to list all possible trigger options: PermanentFailDataReset seems good, let's try if it works:
 So i run
 >python3.9 comm_sbs_bqctrl.py -vvv --bus "smbus:1" --chip BQ30z55 --dev_address 0xb --verbose trigger ManufacturerAccess.PermanentFailDataReset